nickjj/flask-static-digest/README.md

 ## What is Flask-Static-Digest? [![Build Status](https://secure.travis-ci.org/nickjj/flask-static-digest.png)](http://travis-ci.org/nickjj/flask-static-digest)

 It is a Flask extension that will make your static files production ready with very minimal effort on your part.
+It does this by md5 tagging and gzipping your static files.
+It does not bundle your assets or do any type of additional asset processing.

 Other web frameworks like Django, Ruby on Rails and Phoenix all have this feature built into their framework, and now with this extension Flask does too.